Last Updated on

 - ¼ teaspoon black pepper

 - ½ cup dry white wine

-- Chop the apples and onion into bite-sized pieces.
+- Chop the apples and onion into bite-sized pieces with a sharp knife.

-- Season the pork chops on both sides with the cinnamon, sea salt and black pepper.
+- Season the pork chops on both sides with the cinnamon, salt and pepper, and set aside.

-- Once the wine has cooked down, add the apples and onion back into the pan with the chops and cook until caramelized.
+- Once the wine is bubbling, add the apples and onion back into the pan with the chops.
+Turn down the heat to medium-low.
+Cook until caramelized and until the pork's internal temperature reads 145°F, about 15-20 minutes, depending on the thickness of the chops.

 - Serve warm, and enjoy!